Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

 81. Putting it in other words, the classes who are already the recipient of, and beneficiary of, compensatory discrimination by virtue of Articles 15(4), 15(5) and 16(4), cannot justifiably raise the grievance that in another set of compensatory discrimination for another class, they have been excluded.
 It gets, perforce, reiterated that the compensatory discrimination, by its very nature, would be structured as exclusionary in order to achieve its objectives.
 Rather, if the classes for whom affirmative action is already in place are not excluded, the present exercise itself would be of unjustified discrimination.

 82.1. [...]
 As said above, compensatory discrimination, wherever applied, is exclusionary in character and could acquire its worth and substance only by way of exclusion of others.
 Such differentiation cannot be said to be legally impermissible; rather it is inevitable.
-When that be so, clamour against exclusion in the present matters could only be rejected as baseless. \end{indquote}
+When that be so, clamour against exclusion in the present matters could only be rejected as baseless.'' \end{indquote}

-Observe that, the sole justification given by the majority justices for their support of the exclusion of the socially and educationally disadvantaged classes from the scope of EWS is a flawed technical argument that is made in paragraphs 79-82 of the Majority opinion.\footnote{Our observation--i.e., the justification offered by the majority Justice Dinesh Maheshwari in support of the exclusion--is also acknowledged by the following analysis in \href{https://www.scobserver.in/reports/ews-reservations-judgment-matrix/}{Supreme Court Observer analysis} ``EWS Reservations: Judgment Matrix,'' last accessed 11/11/2022.} They erroneously argue that, exclusion of the beneficiaries of earlier provisions from a new provision is absolutely necessary to be able to deliver benefits to individuals who are outside the scope of earlier provisions.
-In addition, they also argue that, inclusion of the socially and educationally disadvantaged classes to the scope of EWS as well would necessarily result in excessive advantage for members of these groups.
-This latter argument is also referred to as the ``double-benefit argument'' by the justices, government officials, and media.\footnote{See, for example, \href{https://www.livelaw.in/top-stories/scstobc-exclusion-from-ews-quota-logical-necessary-to-avoid-double-benefits-supreme-court-213544}{Live Law story} ``SC/ST/OBC Exclusion From EWS Quota Logical, Necessary To Avoid Double Benefits: Supreme Court,'' last accessed 12/11/2022.}
+Observe that the sole justification given by the majority justices for their support of the exclusion of the socially and educationally disadvantaged classes from the scope of EWS is a flawed technical argument made in paragraphs 79-82 of the Majority Opinion.\footnote{This observation—i.e., the justification offered by Justice Maheshwari in support of the exclusion—is also acknowledged by the analysis in the Supreme Court Observer report \href{https://www.scobserver.in/reports/ews-reservations-judgment-matrix/}{``EWS Reservations: Judgment Matrix,''} last accessed on 05/11/2024.} They erroneously argue that the exclusion of beneficiaries of earlier provisions from a new provision is absolutely necessary to deliver benefits to individuals outside the scope of earlier provisions.
+Additionally, they argue that the inclusion of the socially and educationally disadvantaged classes in the scope of EWS as well would result in excessive advantage for members of these groups.
+This latter argument is also referred to as the ``double-benefit argument'' by the justices, government officials, and media.\footnote{See, for example, \href{https://www.livelaw.in/top-stories/scstobc-exclusion-from-ews-quota-logical-necessary-to-avoid-double-benefits-supreme-court-213544}{Live Law story} ``SC/ST/OBC Exclusion From EWS Quota Logical, Necessary To Avoid Double Benefits: Supreme Court,'' last accessed 05/11/2024.}

+While the technical justification offered by the majority justices is accurate under non-overlapping VR protections, it is false under overlapping VR protections, i.e., the relevant version of the problem with the scope-extended EWS category.
+Since one of the main issues the bench was deciding was the constitutionality of the exclusion, from a formal perspective, it was also deciding the constitutionality of the non-overlapping structure of VR protections.
+Despite this, in their decision, the majority justices relied on arguments that critically depend on an underlying environment with non-overlapping VR protections.
+In a manner of speaking, the majority justices proved the necessity of an assumption by using the assumption itself.